timmassingham/simNGS/README.txt

 ** Usage
-	Fasta format sequence are read from stdin and log-likelihoods for the sequences, after the addition of noise, are written to stdout in a format described in \"Output format\" below.
+	Fasta format sequence are read from stdin and log-likelihoods for the sequences, after the addition of noise, are written to stdout in a format described in "Output format" below.
 Messages and progress indicators are written to stderr. simNGS accepts several command-line arguments to change its behaviour, brief descriptions of which are available by running 'simNGS --help'.
 More detailed descriptions are available in doc/parameters.txt